yangliu1333/DeliveryApp/README.md

 * `mvn clean spring-boot:run`

 ## Functionality

+#### User:
-* Main dashboard can show restaurants and menu.
+* Place orders: users can see the menus posted by restaurants and order meals.
-* User log-in and sign-up (through third party accounts).
-* User can manage their orders: place order, cancel order, see order detail.
-* User can track his/her order in real time (location update in real time).
-* User can add each other as friend.
-In friends dashboard, they can see their friends' update and comment on these posts.
-* User can order together with friend, support split payment and order sharing.
-* User can comment on the order and share the post to the friends dashboard.

-## Functionality (updated)
+* Manage orders: users can cancel orders or change quantities （based on availability）.
+* Track delivery status: users can track the time when driver leaves for campus, the estimated arrival time, length of stay, and leaving time.
+* See amount of extra meals: users can check the amount of extra meals prepared by restaurants that were not picked-up.
+* Reputation rating system: to prevent the abuse of the system, only users with a qualified reputation level can place orders (pending).

 #### Restaurant:
+* Post daily menus: restaurants can post and update the dishes offered on a given day and the amount of meals offered.
-* Keep track of ordered meals, available meals, and meals got picked up.
+* Take orders: restaurants can keep track of the total amount of orders placed, cancelled, and picked up.
-* Update menus and meal options.
-* Update location, expected arriving time, and expected leaving time.
+* Update activities: restaurants can post the location information, expected arriving time, and expected leaving time.
-* Send notice to designated user groups.
-* Offer customer loyalty programs.

-#### User:
-* Save user preference for quick ordering.
-* Manage orders.
-* See additional meals that can be picked up without previous reservation.
-* Allow pickup for others.
-* Make payments through third-party application.
+* Pickup verification: delivery personnel will scan the QR code of users picking up the meals and verify order information.
+* Track extra meals: when extra meals were picked up, the amount of extra meals prepared will be reduced.
+The delivery personnel will be alerted when no extra meals were available for users haven't ordered.

 ## Architecture